MicrosoftDocs/azure-aks-docs/articles/aks/configure-static-egress-gateway.md

 - Static Egress Gateway is not supported in clusters with [Azure CNI Pod Subnet][azure-cni-pod-subnet].
 - Kubernetes network policies will not apply to traffic leaving the cluster through the gateway nodepool.
-  - This should not impact cluster traffic control as **only** egress traffic from annotated pods are affected.
+  - This should not impact cluster traffic control as **only** egress traffic from annotated pods **routed to the gateway nodepool** are affected.

 - The gateway nodepool is not intended for general-purpose workloads and should be used for egress traffic only.
 - Windows nodepools cannot be used as gateway nodepools.
 - hostNetwork pods **cannot** be annotated to use the gateway nodepool.